redis/redis-doc/topics/client-side-caching.md

 consist in a few very simple ideas:

 1. Clients can enable tracking if they want.
 Connections start without tracking enabled.
-2. When tracking is enabled, the server remembers what keys each client requseted during the connection lifetime (by sending read commands about such keys).
+2. When tracking is enabled, the server remembers what keys each client requested during the connection lifetime (by sending read commands about such keys).
 3. When a key is modified by some client, or is evicted because it has an associated expire time, or evicted because of a _maxmemory_ policy, all the clients with tracking enabled that may have the key cached, are notified with an _invalidation message_.
 4. When clients receive invalidation messages, they are required to remove the corresponding keys, in order to avoid serving stale data.